Health Plan of Nevada sells the best cheap health insurance in Nevada. Silver plans start at $380 per month before discounts.

 Health Plan of Nevada has the cheapest health insurance for three out of every four people in Nevada.
 The company has the most affordable Silver plans in the Las Vegas metro area.

-Ambetter has the cheapest plans for one out of every five people in Nevada.
-However, the company has the most affordable rates in 65% of Nevada counties.
-That makes it a good choice for people who live in rural areas.
+Ambetter has the cheapest plans for one out of every four people in Nevada.
+However, the company has the most affordable rates everywhere in Nevada except Clark and Nye counties.
+That makes it a good choice for people in most of the state, outside the Las Vegas metro.

 Best health insurance companies in Nevada